krestfield/docs/certdog/debian_install.md

 ## Install Mongo DB

-Follow the instructions to download and install Mongo DB Community Edition version 5.0.9 e.g.
+Follow the instructions linked below to download and install Mongo DB Community Edition.
+The Debian installation has been tested and confirmed to work with MongoDB Community Edition 5.0.9 and 6.0.7.

 https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-debian/